Survival Mindset: The One Skill More Important Than Any Gear You Own

 This same principle applies to you and me.
 Before we are in a survival situation, we must train ourselves.
 That involves taking action.
 We must understand our equipment and know how to use it.
 We must practice skills and techniques.
 We must identify gaps in knowledge and in our preps.
 If there are issues with anything, we must take action to address them.

 Also, anytime you practice something to the point you can respond automatically, you conserve time and mental and physical energy for other things.
-These are resources that are just as valuable to use wisely as our favorite Survival Frog product.

 In the case of a home fire, for example, where each second counts, practicing an escape plan until it becomes second nature will increase the likelihood everyone will evacuate safely.
 Varying the circumstances of the drill—conducting it when people are sleeping, navigating while blindfolded, exiting a window—helps prepare for an actual event and highlights issues.
 How will you handle a child that sleeps through the fire alarm?
 What will you use to safely exit a second-story window?